wp-plugins/simple-social-buttons/readme.txt

 Yes, you can use `<?php get_ssb(); ?>` in your template file (see installation section).
 Default instalation don't require that.

+= Facebook button doesn't appear? =

+Make sure you have set WPLANG in wp-config.php file.
+Correct values are "en_US" for english, "el_GR" for greek, "pl_PL" for polish etc.

 = Who helped to improve Simple Social Buttons? =

 **Big thanks to:**